Costco competitors are other wholesale retailer stores and supermarkets.

 Schwarz Group is a German-owned company that operates the stores Kaufland and Lidl.

-Its stores can be located in 30 countries around the world and they have around 12,000 stores in Germany alone.
+Its grocery stores can be located in 30 countries around the world and the company has around 12,000 stores in Germany alone.

 The group has hypermarkets, supermarkets, discount stores, and food businesses as part of its portfolio.